-Medigap & Long-Term Care
+Medicare Supplement Plans & Long-Term Care

-Owning a Medicare supplement (Medigap) plan can help offset some of these costs.
+Owning a Medicare Supplement (Medigap) plan can help offset some of these costs.
 While a Medigap plan does not cover long-term care, it will cover an additional 365 lifetime days in a hospital.
 It will also cover a skilled nursing facility beyond the 90 days covered by Medicare.

-A Medicare supplement can also help cover the copay for days 21-100 in a nursing home.
+A Medicare Supplement can also help cover the copay for days 21-100 in a nursing home.
 However, you would still be responsible for 100% of expenses for stays exceeding 100 days.